 Quality control measures will be applied to ensure the completeness, reliability, reusability and payment process of the BIM deliverables in information contents, information standards and information integrity.

 The information content includes geometrical accuracy and detail, as well as the attributes contents.
-These items will be checked again the proposed LOIN table and delivery schedule in Appendix B, and the LoD specification proposed in the Section 6 of this BEP.
+These items will be checked again the proposed LOIN table and delivery schedule in Appendix B, and the LOIN Specification proposed in the Section 6 of this BEP.

 The information standards refer to the naming convention, colour conventions, data sharing formats, and modelling methodologies.
 The deliverables will be checked against the reference standards and Modelling Guidelines proposed in Section 6 of this BEP.

 The information integrity refers to the traceability of deliverables and information source.
-A cloud based CDE is proposed in this project to share/collaborate information.
-The information integrity will be managed with the functions and features in the CDE.
+A cloud based BIM CDCP is proposed in this project to share/collaborate information.
+The information integrity will be managed with the functions and features in the BIM CDCP.

 Auditing Methodologies and Frequency